 Sec.
 10.5-22.
-Tree replacement, reforestation, and afforestation.
+Tree replacement, reforestation and afforestation.

 (a) Tree replacement and reforestation.
-After all efforts to maximize forest and tree preservation onsite, as required in section 10.5-21, have been exhausted, the -FCP shall provide for tree replacement, afforestation, and reforestation onsite as follows:
+After all efforts to maximize forest and tree preservation ~~on-site~~onsite, as required in section 10.5-21, have been exhausted, the ~~Forest Conservation Plan~~FCP shall provide for tree replacement, afforestation and reforestation ~~on-site~~onsite as follows:

 (1) Tree replacement.
 Individual significant trees removed, whether within the forest or outside the forest, shall be replaced at the following rates with similar species.
-In the event that adequate space does not exist for similar species, smaller species may be utilized, subject to the ~~Code Administrator's Forestry Official's approval.~~ a.
-Forest cover outside of priority retention areas shall be reforested at a ratio of 50 square feet planted for every 100 square feet removed above the forest conservation threshold established in subsection (c) of this section for the zone in which the tract is located;
+In the event that adequate space does not exist for similar species, smaller species may be utilized, subject to the Forestry Official's approval.

 Size of Significant Tree Removed (inches) Minimum 21⁄2-Inch Caliper Tree Replacement (number of trees)

-6-18 DBH 1 1
+126-18 d.b.h DBH.
+1

-19-24 DBH 1 2
+greater than 18 19 -24 d.b.h DBH.
+2

-25-29 DBH 1 3
+greater than 24 d.b.h -25-29 DBH.
+3

-30 and greater DBH 1 6
+Replacement of a specimen or champion tree shall be at twice the above rate.
+30 and greater DBH 6